-- Go to the main CTC Websitexii
+- Go to the CTC home page.

 - Click me@ctc at the top right hand corner of the screen

-- Click BannerWeb on the menu along the right hand side of the page and log in
+- Click BannerWeb on the menu along the right hand side of the page and log in.

 - Click on Student Services & Financial Aid.

 - Click Registration.

 - Click Add/Drop Classes.

 - Select the correct term.
 Click Submit.

-- Scroll to bottom of page and find the course you wish to WITHDRAW from.
+- Scroll to bottom of page and find the course from which you wish to WITHDRAW.

 - Click the drop down box to the right of the course and choose Self Service Withdrawal.

 - Click Submit Changes.

 - Once this has been submitted, it CANNOT BE REVERSED.